MarionetteLabs/marionette-docs/api/presentation/regions/region.md

 ##### `options`

-Like all Marionette Classes, any options passed into a Region's constructor become available to that Region on the `options` property.
+Like most Marionette Classes, any options passed into a Region's constructor become available to that Region on the `options` property.

 ##### `el`